 1.1) Tumor sample collection and processing should be performed within 3 hours of tumor resection.
 Using aseptic techniques, place tumor tissue in a p150 dish and add 10ml of sterile PBS.
 Measure approximate tumor size and note any heterogeneity in the sample.

-1.2) Consider whether to preserve flanking normal renal tissue that can serve as a reference for molecular studies (i.e. DNA and mRNA).
+1.2) Consider whether to preserve neighboring normal renal tissue that can serve as a reference for molecular studies (i.e. DNA and mRNA).

-1.3) In addition to preparing tumor tissue for implantation, which is the focus of this protocol, tissue is processed at this stage as follows:
+1.3) In addition to preparing tumor tissue for implantation, which is the focus of this protocol, it is recommended to process tissue as follows:

-Preserve tissue using conditions that maintain tumor viability.
+Preserve tissue under conditions that maintain tumor viability.
 Cut approximately 2 mm tissue fragments using a sterile razor and store tissue in pre-labeled tubes on ice.
 Add 1ml of ice-cold 10% DMSO/Hank’s Buffered Salt Solution (HBSS) and place the tube at -80°C within 5 min.
 Within 24 h to 1 week, transfer tube to liquid nitrogen for permanent storage.

 Fix tissue for histological analyses.
-Place up to 5mm representative fragments in pre-labeled tubes and add 1ml of 10% buffered formalin acetate.
+Place representative fragments, ~5mm in diameter, in pre-labeled tubes and add 1ml of 10% buffered formalin acetate.
 If the tissue will be used for immunohistochemical studies, antigen integrity may be affected by fixing for more than 12 h.

 Flash-freeze tissue for molecular studies.
-Place 5mm fragments in pre-labeled tubes, drop in liquid nitrogen and store at -80°C. Smaller fragments will preclude obtaining flanking sections are optimal to assess tumor quality and tumor content.
+Place 5mm fragments in pre-labeled tubes, drop in liquid nitrogen and store at -80°C. Smaller fragments will preclude the cutting of flanking sections, which are optimal to assess tumor quality and tumor content of the intervening fragment (see Peña-Llopis et al., in preparation).

 For implantation, cut the tumor into ~10 fragments measuring 2 x 2 x 2mm (2 fragments per mouse for 5 mice).